 Sale or possession with intent to distribute of marijuana: felony (up to ten years in prison)

-Trafficking (possession of 10 pounds or more of marijuana): felony (from 5 to 30 years in prison)
+Trafficking (possession of 10 pounds or more of marijuana, but less than 2,000 pounds): felony (5 to 30 years in prison)

-Possession of cocaine, methamphetamine, hydrocodone, oxycodone: felony (from 2 to 30 years in prison)
+Possession of cocaine, methamphetamine, hydrocodone, oxycodone: felony (2 to 30 years in prison)

 Sale or intent to distribute any amount of cocaine, methamphetamine, hydrocodone, oxycodone: felony (5 years to life in prison)

 Trafficking (28 grams or more of cocaine or methamphetamine): felony (10 to 30 years in prison)